ArthurGareginyan/simple-scroll-to-top-button/readme.txt

 2. 'Scroll to Top' button displayed on front end of website (Twenty Fifteen theme).
 3. 'Scroll to Top' button (with transparency) displayed on front end of website (Twenty Fifteen theme).
 4. 'Scroll to Top' button displayed on front end of website (Twenty Sixteen theme).
-5. List of backgrounds for a button that you can use.
-6. List of symbols for a button that you can use.

 == Other Notes ==